Are you curious about the health benefits of swimming?

 However, make sure you really do swim while being at the pool.
 Stopping all the time to chat with your swim buddies doesn’t cut it! ;-)

 If you are overweight, swimming is a great way to burn calories and lose weight, as you will be able to work out without putting too much stress on your joints.

 Relieve Body Pain

 Swimming is also an excellent sport that can relieve certain types of aches:

 - Swimming is often prescribed to patients that experience back problems and pain.
 Swimming backstroke is an excellent exercise to loosen up and strengthen the back.

 - Swimming is also an excellent exercise for people that suffer from arthritis because of the support and soft resistance of the water.

-The heath benefits of swimming are many.
+The health benefits of swimming are many.
 As swimming is a low-impact exercise, you would think that there aren’t any downsides to practicing this sport.

 This isn’t the case however.
 Even if swimming is a low-impact exercise, there is a possibility to develop certain swimming injuries, so be aware of them!

-We have seen that swimming has a lot of benefits for the body.
+We have seen that swimming has a lot of benefits to the body.
 But it doesn’t stop there!
-There are also psychological benefits of swimming.
+Swimming also has psychological benefits.
 Check them out!